 Community Care Apartments provide added features such as slip-resistant flooring and grab bars in bathrooms, to ensure that seniors can go about their daily lives in a convenient and safe manner.
 In addition, these Care Apartments come with various Care and Support Services and Communal Activities under the Basic Service Package, a mandatory service package that starts from $22,000 for a 15-year lease (this can be extended).

 Here is how the prices for the Bukit Batok Community Care Apartments measured up against the other 2-room Flexi flats in the same launch.

 These units are best suited for seniors who require more care and prefer to live in a community of mostly seniors.
 On the flipside, at just 32sqm, these apartments are even smaller than the 2-room Flexi flat option.
 You would also not be able to rent or sell it on the open market if you change your mind about living in one of these apartments later on.
-Additionally, as with all HDB flats, your purchase will come with a Minimum Occupancy Period (MOP).
+Additionally, as with all HDB flats, your purchase will come with a Minimum Occupation Period (MOP).
 During this, you can return the flat to the HDB but not purchase a new one.